evancz/guide.elm-lang.org/architecture/user_input/buttons.md

 type Msg = Increment | Decrement
 ```

 I definitely know the user will be able to increment and decrement the counter.
 The `Msg` type describes these capabilities as *data*.
 Important!
 From there, the `update` function just describes what to do when you receive one of these messages.
-If you get an `Increment` you increment the model.
-If you get a `Decrement` you decrement the model.
-Pretty straight-forward stuff.

 ```elm
 update : Msg -> Model -> Model